recolic/microsoft-intune-archlinux/README.md

 [POC](webkit2gtk_issue_demo/README.md) , Credit: [greg](https://git.recolic.net/root/microsoft-intune-archlinux/-/issues/2)

+- Cannot log into intune-portal: errorCode 3402

+This is not the real error.
+Please read `sudo journalctl -xe`

 - Cannot log into intune-portal: Terms of use error. we couldn't sign you in.

 Please check program output.
 It should be one of the following two errors: